 Aside from its religious significance, a trek to the Drakarpo monastery provides a spectacular view of the surrounding valleys.
 Paro Drakarpo is roughly 4 kilometers uphill from Dhenka village in Shaba, Paro.
 Take the rough road from the Shaba town diversion.
 The road has become bumpy and risky for commuters.

 The Drakarpo hike takes about 2 hours.
-Began your day at the crack of dawn.
+Start your day early in the morning.
 Hike along the path of the fluttering prayer flags, soak in the wispy mist that envelops the valley, and revel in the golden sunrise.
-The trail echoes softly with the footsteps of fellow dedicated pilgrims, all fueled by the murmur of prayers and the strength of their physicality for the pilgrimage to the sacred site of Guru Rinpoche
+The trail echoes softly with the footsteps of fellow dedicated pilgrims, all fueled by the murmur of prayers and the strength of their physicality for the pilgrimage to the sacred site of Guru Rinpoche.

 Also Read: Guru Rinpoche’s Visits to Bhutan and His Sacred Sites